 Suppose that AF-Stream sees only a single failure of a worker over its lifetime.
 We consider the worst case when the failed worker is restored, as shown in Figure 4.
-First, for the divergence between the actual and ideal states, the restored state diverges from the actual state before the failure by at most $\theta$ , and each of the lost unprocessed items (with l at most) changes the divergence by at most $\alpha$ .
-Thus, the total divergence between the actual and ideal states is at most $\theta + l\alpha$ , which is bounded.

-Second, for the number of lost output items, AF-Stream loses at most $\gamma$ unacknowledged output items, and each of the unprocessed items (with l at most) leads to at most $\beta$ lost output items.
-Thus, the total number of lost output items is at most $\gamma + l\beta$ , which is also bounded.
+First, for the divergence between the actual and ideal states, the restored state diverges from the actual state before the failure by at most θ , and each of the lost unprocessed items (with l at most) changes the divergence by at most α .
+Thus, the total divergence between the actual and ideal states is at most $\theta + l\alpha$, which is bounded.
+Second, for the number of lost output items, AF-Stream loses at most γ unacknowledged output items, and each of the lost unprocessed items (with l at most) leads to at most β lost output items.
+Thus, the total number of lost output items is at most $\gamma + l\beta$, which is also bounded.
+By initializing θ , l, and γ as Θ , L, and Γ , respectively, we can bound the errors with respect to the user-configurable thresholds.